 Analysis by a former US Treasury official suggests that, although the Egyptian government is heavily dependent on US economic and military support, it is increasingly popular opinion in Egypt that will determine the actions of the country's leader - a lesson learned from the Arab Spring protests that toppled the Mubarak regime in 2011.

-In April, the IMF concluded that Egypt’s financing needs in 2023 were equivalent to 35% of GDP.
-On October 5, Moody’s further downgraded Egypt’s debt, which was already junk-grade—the lowest rating on Moody’s scale.
+In April, the IMF concluded that Egypt's financing needs in 2023 were equivalent to 35% of GDP.
+On October 5, Moody's further downgraded Egypt's debt, which was already junk-grade—the lowest rating on Moody's's scale.
 The downgrade comes as previous efforts have failed to help the Egyptian economy, which was saddled with about $160 billion in debt at the end of last year.

 “Egypt is in the worst economic crisis I can remember in at least five decades,” said Mirette F. Mabrouk, director of the Egypt Studies Program at the Middle East Institute, “and conflict will only compound the current turmoil.”

-Danger is at the "door"
+Danger is at the "doorstep"

 But as the Israel-Hamas conflict threatens to spill over into Lebanon – with small-scale clashes regularly taking place between Hamas-allied Hezbollah militants and Israeli forces on the country's southern border – foreign embassies have warned their citizens to leave and airlines have cancelled flights to the country.